pluveto/upgit/README.md

-*Upgit* helps you simply upload any file to your Github repository and then get a raw URL for it.
+*Upgit* is a native & lightweight tool to helps you upload any file to your Github repository and then get a raw URL for it.

 This is also useful with [Typora](https://support.typora.io/Upload-Image/#image-uploaders) as an image uploader.